swiftlang/swift-evolution/proposals/0002-remove-currying.md

 Many users have observed the uselessness of our currying feature, and asked for Scala-style `f(_, 1)` freeform partial application as an alternative.
-The fact that even functionally-oriented users don't see much value in our currying feature makes feel like we might be better off without it.
+The fact that even functionally-oriented users don't see much value in our currying feature makes me feel like we might be better off without it.
 It definitely fails the "would we add it if we didn't have it already" test.

 ## Detailed design